Our leadership and our team work together to exceed standards and deliver the very best of care to our clients.

 T 1800 951 822

-Consistent with our values – Community Focus, Resident Focus, Accountability, Simplicity – we will actively uphold the human rights, safety and wellbeing of our clients.
+Consistent with Shine values – Respect, Integrity, Commitment and Collaboration – we will actively uphold the human rights, safety and wellbeing of our clients.
 We have a zero-tolerance approach to all forms of abuse, neglect, and substandard care.
 Safeguarding those who are vulnerable is our responsibility.
 Any person who becomes aware of, suspects, or receives an allegation of abuse, neglect, or substandard care that has or may have caused harm to a resident has a duty to report the matter immediately.

 We are committed to the prevention of harm to our clients, and to upholding their human and aged care rights.
 We will maintain appropriate systems and processes to mitigate the risk of harm occurring to our clients.
 All team members, volunteers, and others working with us will advocate for our clients and encourage and empower our clients to self-advocate.